Certified Provisional Interpreter

 Interpreters work in certain typical domains, situations and interpreting modes, depending on the certification they hold.

 NAATI’s Certified Provisional Interpreter test is an objective assessment of the skills and competencies needed to practice as an interpreter in Australia.

 To apply for certification, you need to open an account in our customer portal, myNAATI.
 You can make your application from myNAATI.

 There are five pathways to become eligible to sit a Certified Provisional Interpreter test.

 Details can be found in the Certification System Overview.

 For spoken languages, the Certified Provisional Interpreter test involves three tasks:

-- Task Type A: Two Consecutive interpreting face-to-face dialogue tasks
+- Two consecutive interpreting face-to-face dialogue tasks

 You will be required to interpret in consecutive mode for each of the role-players.
 Each task will last 10-12 minutes and will be set in a different domain.

 The following video explains what will happen on the day of the test.